Faculty Manual – Section D

 a.
 Regular: 9-month or 12-month appointments may be either full-time or part-time of at least half-time or greater without a fixed termination date.
 Part time appointments of half-time or greater earn benefits equal to those of full-time appointees of the same type.

 c.
-Temporary: Full-time and part-time appointments of less than 9 or 12 months and all aprt-time appointments of less than half time.
+Temporary: Full-time and part-time appointments of less than 9 or 12 months and all part-time appointments of less than half time.

-For benefits information for all appointment types, see the Human Resources Manual, section 2 and the Administrative Profesional Benefits and Privileges Handbook.
+For benefits information for all appointment types, see the Human Resources Manual, section 2 and the Faculty and Administrative Professional Privileges and Benefits Summary Plan (SPD).

 The State Constitution (Article XII, Section 13 ) and the State Personnel Act (C.R.S.
 24-50-135) define those University positions that are not within the State Personnel System.
 In order to ensure compliance with the requirements therein, all new administrative professional positions must be coordinated with the Director of Human Resource Services before a position is announced or an appointment offered.